KasperFyhn/generative-ai-course/Use cases/Brainstorming about an idea or a topic.md

 >
 >4. **AI for Environmental Sustainability**: Delve into the contributions of artificial intelligence in addressing environmental issues, from optimizing resource management to predicting and mitigating the impact of climate change.

-**More elaborate prompt:** "Assist in brainstorming creative ideas on [specific topic] by providing innovative perspectives, potential solutions, and unique approaches."
+**More elaborate prompt:** "Assist in brainstorming creative ideas on [specific topic] by providing innovative perspectives and potential solutions."

 <details>
   <summary><b>More examples</b></summary>